Skip to main content

 Step 2: To display the status of each participant's microphone and webcam in the grid, you can use the micOn and webcamOn properties of the useParticipant hook.

-Here's a code code snippet of rendering mic and webcam status:
+Here's a code snippet of rendering mic and webcam status:

 const ParticipantView = ({ participantId }) => {